gstlearn/gstlearn/r/README.md

 make r_install
 ```

-Note :

-* If you plan to generate the documentation, add `-DBUILD_DOXYGEN=ON` to the first cmake command above.
-Then users will be able to execute `make doxygen`.
-* If you experience the following issue: `Error: ERROR: no permission to install to directory...`, we suggest you to run the `install.packages` command above (at least one time).
-This will create a *personal R library folder* having writing permissions.
-* If you don't know how to execute github commands or you experience a 'password authentication' problem, you may [read this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-* If you want to build and install the *Debug* version, you must replace `Release` by `Debug` above
-* You may need to precise the location of Boost, SWIG, Doxygen or HDF5 installation directory.
-In that case, add the following variables in the first cmake command above:
-  * `-DBoost_ROOT="path/to/boost"`
-  * `-DSWIG_ROOT="path/to/swig"`
-  * `-DDoxygen_ROOT="path/to/doxygen"`
-  * `-DHDF5_ROOT="path/to/hdf5"`

 ### Execute Non-regression Tests

-The `check.*` targets bring some required runtime customization, so do not use the standard *ctest* command for triggering the non-regression tests.
+The `check*` targets bring some required runtime customization, so do not use the standard *ctest* command for triggering the non-regression tests.

 To build and launch non-regression R tests, execute the following command: